l0uisgrange/spice/README.md

 You can see our [roadmap](https://github.com/users/l0uisgrange/projects/2) to see what I am working on and suggest modifications by creating an Issue.

+## About me

+I'm a Swiss developer who is tired of seeing bad UX/UI in macOS apps in the engineering world.
+That's why I create beautiful, user-friendly apps that follow Apple Design Guidelines..

 ## Copyright

 Spice is an open-source project distributed under the MIT license.